-The Juvenile Disposition Sentencing Standards are reviewed by the Sentencing Guidelines Commission each year and are submitted to the Legislature for possible revision in every even year.
+The Juvenile Disposition Standards are reviewed by the Sentencing Guidelines Commission each year and are submitted to the Legislature for possible revision in every even year.
 In addition, the Legislature may review the standards during any legislative session.
 It is the responsibility of the sentencing court to ensure that the appropriate standards are being used for a specific offender.

-Questions regarding the use of the juvenile sentencing standards should be referred to:
+Questions regarding the use of the juvenile disposition standards should be referred to:

-Sentencing Guidelines Commission P O Box 40927 Olympia, WA 98504-0927 (360) 956-2130
+Sentencing Guidelines Commission P.O.
+Box 40927 Olympia, WA 98504-0927 (360) 956-2130

-Questions regarding the use or completion of the Juvenile Rehabilitation Administration sentencing worksheet should be referred to:
+Questions regarding the use or completion of the Juvenile Rehabilitation Administration's Sentencing Worksheet should be referred to:

-Juvenile Rehabilitation Administration P O Box 45720 Olympia, WA 98504-5720 (360) 902-8085
+Juvenile Rehabilitation Administration P.O.
+Box 45720 Olympia, WA 98504-5720 (360) 902-8085

-Personnel designated by the administrator of each juvenile court are responsible for the accuracy of the information provided to JRA.
+Personnel designated by the juvenile court administrators are responsible for the accuracy of the information provided to JRA.
 Please read the detailed instructions on the following pages before completing the worksheet.
 If you have any questions regarding the worksheet or these instructions, please contact the JRA Information Services Manager.

-For offenders admitted to JRA, the court should place the white copy in the case file, send the yellow copy to JRA, and retain the pink copy.
+For juveniles admitted to JRA, the court should place the white copy of the Sentencing Worksheet in the case file, send the yellow copy to JRA and retain the pink copy.
 The yellow copy of the worksheet should be sent to JRA, along with any other admittance documents, in time to precede or coincide with the juvenile's arrival.

-For offenders sentenced to community supervision through SSODA or Option B (CDDA), the court should send a copy of the worksheet to the JRA regional office.
-The worksheet should be sent as soon as possible after the offender's disposition.
+For offenders sentenced to community supervision through SSODA or Option B (CDDA), the court should send a copy of the Sentencing Worksheet to the JRA regional office.
+The worksheet should be sent as soon as possible after the juvenile's disposition.